WordPress 6.7: Mastering the Updated Query Loop Block for Dynamic Content

 At the moment, the Query Loop block comes with some serious limitations:

-• Very limited styling options
+• Very limited styling options.
+Solutions to try:

-• Basic filtering options
+• Basic filtering options.
+How to fix:

 Regarding the styling options, the choice of typeface and color palette is relatively limited, and there are no options to add borders, shadows, or adjust margins and padding.